Skip to content

 Neighborhood: Old City

-Address: 301 S Christopher Columbus Blvd
+Address: 301 S, Christopher Columbus Blvd,

 Spruce Street Harbor Park is a one-of-a-kind urban oasis located on Penn’s Landing along the Delaware River waterfront.
 This family-friendly park has over 50 colorful hammocks hung throughout, providing plenty of shaded areas to relax.
 Games like shuffleboard, beanbag toss, and life-sized chess line the boardwalk, as do several food and drink vendors.
 For beer or cocktails, check out the floating beer garden, where you can cool off with a beverage while suspended over the river on strong net lounges.